 For much of the year, commercial landscaping companies provide a variety of lawn and plant care services to residents and commercial businesses.
 While these services are an important part of the local economy, they are also a source of routine concern among community members.

 Certain types of landscaping equipment present a variety of environmental and health concerns.
-These include noise, air pollution and greenhouse gas (GHG) emissions.
+These include greenhouse gas (GHG) emissions, noise and air pollution.

-As a first step, the city plans to work with an outside consultant to evaluate best practices adopted by other communities and the state of landscaping services within Boulder.
-The city would then carry out robust community engagement to inform a set of voluntary and regulatory strategies that would be presented to City Council.
+As a first step, the city will work with American Green Zone Alliance (AGZA) to evaluate best practices adopted by other communities and the state of landscaping services within Boulder.
+The city will then carry out robust community engagement to inform a set of voluntary and regulatory strategies that would be presented to City Council.

 This process will align with the city’s Racial Equity Plan, and will work to identify and address the disproportionate impacts of potential equipment restrictions and/or incentive-based strategies on Boulder residents, businesses, service providers and their workforce.

 Strategies could include, but are not limited to:

 A full or partial ban of equipment by type or fuel type.

 Incentive programs that offset the cost of equipment transition.

 Gradual policy implementation that aligns with equipment replacement cycles.